Documentation Guidelines for Individuals with Disabilities

 - Accommodations being requested

-- Unique characteristics of each course or program
+- Unique characteristics of course and/or employment

 - Any other documentation provided